-- you could withdraw dividend values
+- You withdraw dividend values.

-- you could change your dividend option
+- You change your dividend option.

 On the other hand, if New York Life were to take any of the following actions, it could also cause your policy to “come off POP”:

 In a word, the POP or PPOP arrangement ceases when the policy experiences a dividend shortfall.
-It does not matter whether this shortfall is caused by certain actions of the policyowner perhaps a new policy loan or an increase in scheduled premiums or by certain actions of New York Life perhaps a reduction in the current dividend scale.
+It does not matter whether this shortfall is caused by certain actions of the policyowner—perhaps a new policy loan or an increase in scheduled premiums—or by certain actions of New York Life—perhaps a reduction in the current dividend scale.
 Dividends paid on permanent life insurance are not guaranteed.
 And because dividends are not guaranteed, neither is the POP or PPOP arrangement.

 It doesn’t mean that you don’t have to pay your full policy premiums; it simply means that your policy pays all or part of those premiums from its own dividend values.
 When, for whatever reason or combination of reasons, those values have run out, the POP arrangement is terminated.
 At that point, you would resume out-of-pocket premium payments to keep your policy in force.
 (Currently, New York Life sends a warning letter before a policy is anticipated to “come off POP”.)